 4. In Love With Spring: My Novel Online

-Jules could tell something was bothering Lisbeth.
-She’d come in while Jules was sitting at the table doing homework, greeted her quietly, then disappeared into her room.
+JULES COULD TELL something was bothering Lisbeth: she’d come in, said “Hi,” very quietly, then disappeared into her room.
 Jules got up and followed her.
+“What’s the matter?”

 Lisbeth sank onto the bed.
 “I have to do an oral report for English.”